jdpolakoff/sampleteach/readme2.md

 ## Overview
 1. Review of Objects
-2. Intro to OOP in JS
+2. Intro to Classes in JS
 3. Classes in ES6
 4. Inheritance